dsalomoni/my-ubuntu/README.md

 **Important**: it is assumed that you have already installed Docker on your system, and that it is working correctly.
 You should also know how to edit a file, and how to run a Docker command from a terminal on your system (running Windows, Linux or Mac OS).

-This guide has two sections:
+This guide has two main sections:

-1. You can run the provided base Docker image as is.
+- You can run the provided base Docker image as is.
 This is fine if you want just to test how the Ubuntu GUI works, or if you are happy with using just the programs that are pre-installed on the provided Ubuntu system.

-2. Or, you can modify the base Docker image to customize it, for example installing any other programs you want to have available straight away on your Ubuntu system.
+- Or, you can modify the base Docker image to customize it, for example installing any other programs you want to have available straight away on your Ubuntu system.

 ## 2. Use the provided base Docker image as is